colin-gourlay/sundown-sessions/src/content/releases/l/love/da-capo/index.md

 ---
 ## About

-Da Capo is the second studio album by Los Angeles psychedelic rock band Love, released on Elektra Records in 1967.
+*Da Capo* is notable for the 18-minute Side Two track 'Revelation', which showcases the band's improvisational ambitions.

 Led by Arthur Lee, the album blends folk, garage rock, R&B, and psychedelia into something genuinely eclectic and unique.
-The album is notable for the 18-minute Side Two track 'Revelation', which showcases the band's improvisational ambitions.